evolvingstuff/vdw2/content/posts/some-statins-increase-skin-cancer-risk-by-40-percent-reducing-vitamin-d-levels.md

 ## See also VitaminDWiki

-* <a href="/posts/statins-and-vitamin-d-many-studies" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Statins and Vitamin D - many studies">Statins and Vitamin D - many studies</a> many decrease Vitamin D, a few increase Vitamin D
+* [Statins and Vitamin D - many studies](/posts/statins-and-vitamin-d-many-studies) many decrease Vitamin D, a few increase Vitamin D